-The Mentor-Protégé relationship is an ongoing and key aspect of the CMIT program.
-Mentors provide CMITs with guidance and support, to ensure CMITs are on the right track to obtaining the experience necessary to qualify for CCM.
-CMIT’s can select a request a CCM as a mentor from the Mentor Directory.
+The Mentor-Protégé relationship is an ongoing and key aspect of the Construction Manager-in-Training (CMIT®) program.
+Mentors provide CMITs with guidance and support, to ensure CMITs are on the right track to obtain the experience necessary to qualify for the CCM®.
+CMITs can request a CCM as a mentor from the Mentor Directory.

 Mentor Program Guide: To help guide this process, CMAA provides mentors and protégés with the CMIT Mentor Program Guide.